KaushalVAmancherla/Kaushal-HelioAnalytics-PDF_Processing_Pipeline/README.md

 # Kaushal-HelioAnalytics-Summer_Internship
 Extract entities and semantic triples on a Heliophysics based text (in PDF format)

-1. Create a .env file in the directory and declare/initalize variable OPENAI_API_KEY to your openai api key
+1. Add your open ai api key in the .env file

 2. Install the requirements.txt file to ensure all dependencies are covered for